daaquan/slim-angular/README.md

  - Angular's [Tutorial](https://docs.angularjs.org/tutorial)
  - CodeSchool's excellent [course](https://www.codeschool.com/courses/shaping-up-with-angular-js) on AngularJS

-## Have fun with Nuragio
+## Have fun with slim-angular

-Feel free to [open an issue](https://github.com/alexdebril/nuragio/issues) if you have any question or suggestion about Nuragio
+Feel free to [open an issue](https://github.com/alexdebril/slim-angular/issues) if you have any question or suggestion about slim-angular